gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-tutorial.md

 By being aware of these common mistakes and following best practices, you can write cleaner and more reliable C++ code.

 ## Overflows, overflows, overflows

+In C++, an overflow occurs when a number exceeds the maximum value that the data type can hold.
+This can lead to unexpected behavior and errors in the program.
+For signed integers, overflow is undefined behavior, while for unsigned integers, it is well-defined and the value wraps around.
+One way to avoid integer overflows is to use larger data types, such as long long or int64_t, to accommodate larger values.
+Another approach is to write adequate unit tests to check for overflows and to avoid putting the code in a situation prone to overflows.
+Using 64-bit integers can also help prevent overflows.
+However, detecting and preventing overflows can be challenging, and integer overflow bugs in C and C++ programs are difficult to track down and may lead to fatal errors or exploitable vulnerabilities.

+## Debugging C++

+Debugging in C++ is a critical skill for identifying and fixing errors in code.
+There are several tools and techniques available for debugging C++ code

+Here are some tips and techniques for debugging C++ code:

+GDB:

+GDB is a command-line debugger for C and C++ programs.
+It allows you to run your program and stop it at any line, examine the contents of variables, and track down program crashes.
+To use GDB, you need to compile your program with the debug flag, which tells the compiler to insert debugging information the debugger will use.

+Tips for Debugging C++:

+ Use conditional breakpoints to suspend code execution when specific conditions are met.
+ Use watchpoints to stop the program when a particular variable is modified.
+ Pretty-print structures to make complex data structures easier to read.
+ Time travel debugging allows you to step backward and forward in your program's execution to understand how a bug occurred.